kaurgsonia1/Homework1/README.md

 Also, it would be beneficial for Venmo to expand its network and venure into connecting with other applications.
 They can connect with Facebook, Instagram, Spotify, YouTube, Amazon, online retail stores-such as Belk, etc. This would transition to a cashless economy sooner.

-This can be achieved by increasing neural networks in the field of Artifical Intelligence.
+This can be achieved by using artifical intelligence and increasing its neural networks.

 ![Venmo](VenmoPic.png)